Bacon Apple Pie Recipe. Why in the world haven’t we ALWAYS eaten this?

 This is a repost from 2008, as it was just featured on the Food Network, which has generated lots of traffic today.

 They say one can’t taste a dish through a picture.
 Conversely, they say a picture is worth a thousand words.
 This picture of a bacon apple pie left me speechless and drooling.
 As Nancy Rommelmann said, “It makes you wonder: why in the world haven’t we ALWAYS eaten this?”

 Chef Jenn Louis has been recognized as semifinalist for the 2010 and 2011 James Beard Foundation’s “Best Chef Northwest,” and in 2012 was named Food & Wine’s “Best New Chef” for the Northwest region.
 She has made appearances on ABC’s The Chew, and her work has been featured in The Wall Street Journal, Food & Wine, Bon Appetit and The New York Times.
 She has appeared on Top Chef Masters, and in 2016 her bacon apple pie was featured on the Food Network’s Guilty Pleasures.
 In 2015, Jenn released her cookbook Pasta by Hand: A Collection of Italy’s Regional Hand-Shaped Pasta.

-In 2008 Jenn Louis honored us with this bacon apple pie.
+In 2008 Jenn Louis honored us with this bacon apple pie recipe.
 It tastes as good as it looks.

 Here’s the recipe: